pandorabots-admin/docs/pages/building-bots-getting-started.md

 <aiml version="2.0">
 ~~~

 This line declares the file as an AIML document.
-This line is required by the compiler.
+This line is required by the AIML compiler on our platform.
 All of your AIML code will appear between this and the final line, which marks the end of the AIML document.

 ~~~
 <category>